attackgoat/screen-13/README.md

     - Later: Gently copy the light binning magic from Granite?
 - General:
   - TODO: fonts, models, textures, etc... should be loadable at runtime from regular files
+  - TODO: Pak should write a version number into the file

 ## Optional features